MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/quick-create-template.md

 [!INCLUDE [Delete resource group](../../../includes/cli-rg-delete.md)]

 > [!WARNING]
 > Deleting the resource group puts the Managed HSM into a soft-deleted state.
-The Managed HSM will continue to be billed until it is purged.
+The Managed HSM will continue to be billed until it's purged.
 See [Managed HSM soft-delete and purge protection](recovery.md)

 ## Next steps

 In this quickstart, you created a Managed HSM.
-This Managed HSM will not be fully functional until it is activated.
+This Managed HSM won't be fully functional until it's activated.
 See [Activate your Managed HSM](quick-create-cli.md#activate-your-managed-hsm) to learn how to activate your HSM.

 - Read an [Overview of Managed HSM](overview.md)
 - Learn about [Managing keys in a Managed HSM](key-management.md)